 How much you are repaying each month

-What interest rate you pay
+What interest rate you are paying

-Here is everything you need to know about how balance transfers work.
+Here’s everything you need to know about how balance transfers work.

 Remortgaging could save you hundreds or even thousands of pounds a year if you find a better deal.
 Use our remortgage comparison to find a lower rate.

-Changing your current account could save you money, and some can even earn you some extra cash too.
+Changing your current account could save you money, and some can even earn you extra cash too.